June 28 2020

 - Staff to be informed of measures in place and sign a disclaimer to state they have read and understood Holiday Academy / Forest school policies and procedures as usual.

-- Wherever possible staff should remain with their age group of children who they are allocated to, including the afternoons.
+- Wherever possible staff should remain with their age group of children who they are allocated to.

 - Each morning the staff will remind and guide the children in their care to adhere to the hygiene and safety measures.